cesarferreira/AndroidQuickUtils/README.md

 AndroidManifest.xml
 -------------------

-If you intend to use the vibration util don't forget to add the vibrate permission.

-Require the following permissions, if you haven't already, in your `<manifest>`:
+If you intend to use the vibration util don't forget to add the vibrate permission, if you haven't already, in your `<manifest>`:

 ```xml
 <uses-permission android:name="android.permission.VIBRATE" />